snoidetx/snoidetx.github.io/resource.md

 ---

 Here are some NUS module resource I collated by myself.
-Enjoy!
+Enjoy! (as updated on 18/02/2022)

 # Module Forecast
-- GEH1036 Living with Mathematics
-- MA2101 Linear Algebra II
+- CS2106 Introduction to Operating Systems
-- MA2108 Mathematical Analysis I
+- CS3230 Design and Analysis of Algorithms
+- CS3243 Introduction to Artifical Intelligence
+- CS3244 Machine Learning
+- GET1018 The Mathematics of Games
-- MA2213 Numerical Analysis I
+- ST3131 Regression Analysis
-- MA2214 Combinatorics and Graphs I

 # Mathematics
 ## MA1101R Linear Algebra I